 Just like a regular tent, the ambient air temperature is often very close to the same both inside the bubble and outside.
 But it is subject to change as well.
 When the sun is high in the sky in the hot afternoon, the temperature inside of the bubble will be hotter than outside and probably too hot to enjoy.
 But because the air inside the tent continually circulates, the inside temperature may feel a bit cooler than outside on cloudy days and at night.
 Think of it like an indoor windchill effect.

-Because the tents are always connected to fans, we think of them as ‘living, breathing’ tents.
+Because these tents are always connected to the fans, we think of them as ‘living, breathing’ tents.

 What Is It Like to Stay in a Bubble Tent?